The People (Old)

 Jenny was hired as the Program Director at BYR in 2014 but was involved from the very beginning as a volunteer in various capacities.
 During the summers she was one of the first volunteer mentors.
 In the off seasons she spent a lot of time developing the current programs, the BYR manual, and the policies and procedures for various aspects of the ranch.
 For more details on how Jenny got involved with BYR, see “Our History.”
 She holds a Bachelor of Arts in Biblical Counseling from Montana Bible College in Bozeman, MT, a Level 3 Teaching certificate from Meredith Manor International Equestrian Center in Waverly, WV and has some counseling experience with conflict resolution, self-harm behavior, and suicidal thoughts.
 She is currently back in school working on a Bachelor of Arts in Elementary Education through Western Governor’s University Online.
 Jenny has been riding since she was 14 years old, and even though she loves to work with beginner riders of any age, she has a special place in her heart for teens.
 She has had a desire to work in this type of ministry since she herself was a teenager and experienced being part of a similar one in Michigan.
 When Jenny isn’t working at the ranch, she enjoys car camping, contra-dancing, reading, renting forest service cabins (and staying in them), playing the accordion and piano, biking, playing board games and hosting others in her home.

 Julia joined our team as an intern from Montana Bible College in the summer of 2019.
 As an intern she mentored in the JR MINT program, mentored in our General Sessions, and oversaw the sending out of a monthly prayer letter for the ranch.
 Currently she is working with her favorite age group – teenagers – as co-leader of the 14-15 year old MINTs.
-She will be graduating from Montana Bible College with a degree in General Ministry in May, 2020.
-Very shortly after her graduation Julia Peterson will marry Austin and become Julia Ruhl!
-She and Austin will be living in Bozeman, MT and she is excited about continuing to volunteer at the ranch.
+She graduated from Montana Bible College with a degree in General Ministry in May, 2020.
+She and her husband Austin live in Bozeman, MT and she is excited about continuing to volunteer at the ranch.
 Julia grew up loving horses, but was only able to be around them occasionally.
 She has loved learning more about horses at the ranch, and is constantly amazed at how the Lord uses His creation to proclaim His character and His glory.
 Julia’s heart to work with teenagers and kids was developed through her time as a Cabin Leader at Old Faithful Christian Ranch, as well as through her time in MBC’s discipleship program.
 She really loves to encourage other believers, or those who are interested in God, to know and love Him more.
 When Julia isn’t at the ranch, or working on school, or working at her job as a baker in a coffee shop, she enjoys gardening, reading, playing board games, and spending time with friends.

 Nick & Courtney Peterson